-5.2.9 Group 4 CIPP
+5.2.8 Group 4 CIPP

 By utilizing the prioritization methods outlined in the IRP, the City identified rehabilitation to be completed in the southern downtown portion of the City.
-The City procured and received bids for this work through the Group 4 CIPP contract bid on January 31, 2019.
+The City procured and received bids for this work through Group 4 CIPP contract bid on January 31, 2019.
 This project consists of approximately 47,000 LF of CIPP with associated point repairs and rehabilitation of approximately 375 manholes.
 The NTP was issued on April 15, 2019 and the contractor began construction.
-Through the end of this reporting period, the contractor completed approximately 4,700 LF of CIPP.
-This project is anticipated to be completed during the next reporting period.
+This project was completed during this reporting period and will be moved Section 6.1 in the following Semi-Annual Report.

-5.2.10 Gravity Sewer Improvements Design and Construction - Package A
+5.2.9 Gravity Sewer Improvements Design Package A

-Four sites within the WCTS and one site outside of the WCTS were identified for rehabilitation.
+Four sites within the WCTS and one outside of the WCTS were identified for rehabilitation.
 A contract was awarded, and design started on these projects.
 The notice to proceed was issued on February 25, 2019.
-A design consultant began and continued design during previous reporting periods.
-The firm completed three designs, and bids were received.
-A contract was awarded for two sites and construction began in September 2020.
+An engineering firm completed three designs, bid openings were received, and a contract was awarded for two sites.
+Construction began in previous reporting periods.
+Construction was completed at two sites within the WCTS.

-5.2.11 Wolf River 120 Sewer Interceptor Design
+5.2.10 Wolf River 120 Sewer Interceptor Design

 The 96" diameter pipe of the Wolf River Interceptor, from M.C.
 Stiles Wastewater Treatment Plant to the joining at the Cypress Creek Interceptor, has been identified as in need of improvement.
 A new 120" diameter parallel pipe is being designed for replacement of approximately 14,000 LF of the most downgradient section.
-This design of this project is in progress.
+The design of this project is in progress.